fastlane/docs/docs/actions/gym.md

-  `xcpretty_report_json` | Have xcpretty create a JSON compilation database at the provided path `analyze_build_time` | Analyze the project build time and store the output in 'culprits.txt' file `xcpretty_utf` | Have xcpretty use unicode encoding when reporting builds
+  `xcpretty_report_json` | Have xcpretty create a JSON compilation database at the provided path `analyze_build_time` | Analyze the project build time and store the output in 'culprits.txt' file `xcpretty_utf` | Have xcpretty use unicode encoding when reporting builds `skip_profile_detection` | Do not try to build a profile mapping from the xcodeproj.
+Match or a manually provided mapping should be used